 I am a freelance writer and a Member of the Association of Investigative Journalists.
 In my previous life I was the Chief Executive of a UK Travel Agency which had some 208 franchised outlets.
 On selling my shares in the company, I took my seminar lecture notes and put them into a book on starting and running a flight and travel agency from home, and my career as a freelance writer began.

-I am too ancient now to pursue my main hobbies of sailing and rock climbing and now have to settle for the gentler pursuits of photography, driving my Louis XIV Lexus, indulging my Grandchildren, collecting and reading poetry books and of course travelling.
+I am too ancient now to pursue my main hobbies of sailing and rock climbing and now have to settle for the gentler pursuits of photography, driving my Louis XV (I’ve upgraded from the Louis XIV) Lexus, indulging my Grandchildren, collecting and reading poetry books and of course travelling.
 I still manage to blag a place on friends yachts, and take a tent and go to look at the blue remembered hills.

 I have written articles on travel and related subjects for National Newspapers, and continue to write travel commentary.